Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB442', 'Troubleshooting Rapise Install')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB442.aspx">KB442</a> Troubleshooting Rapise Install

-If you install Rapise on non-vanilla system, e.g. old workstation with a lot of other software, especially with anti-virus and development tools, it may end-up in a state when some components are not registered  successfully and some files are blocked.
-In this article we describe symptoms and ways to cure.
+If you install Rapise on non-vanilla system, e.g. old workstation with a lot of other software, especially with anti-virus and development tools, it may end-up in a state when some components are not registeredВ  successfully and some files are blocked.В  In this article we describe symptoms and ways to cure.

 ### <a onclick="return RegisterKbClick('KB439', 'Troubleshooting Rapise Uninstall')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB439.aspx">KB439</a> Troubleshooting Rapise Uninstall

-In the unlikely case of unsuccessful deinstallation of Rapise (e.g. if computer power switched off during deinstallation,  or Windows Installer process terminated) there is a way to manually fix the system and complete interrupted deinstallation process..
+In the unlikely case of unsuccessful deinstallation of Rapise (e.g. if computer power switched off during deinstallation,В  or Windows Installer process terminated) there is a way to manually fix the system and complete interrupted deinstallation process..
 Automatic uninstall may no longer properly work and leave files in Program Files folder.

 ### <a onclick="return RegisterKbClick('KB436', 'Handling Toast Messages')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB436.aspx">KB436</a> Handling Toast Messages